 An exterior sewer line near the back of Marquis broke on Tuesday afternoon and was partially repaired by dozens of workers from the college’s Facilities Operations team.

 Scott Kennedy, the director of Facilities Operations, did not respond to multiple requests for comment.
-The college has not announced a re-opening of Marquis as of Thursday afternoon.

-According to an email sent to Marquis Hall residents on Tuesday, Facilities Operations planned to dig up the pipe on Wednesday to repair the sewage line.
+According to an email sent to Marquis Hall residents on Tuesday, Facilities Operations had planned to dig up the pipe on Wednesday to repair the sewage line.
 The repairs meant that there was no water in the bathrooms on Wednesday.

 “I just had to wear my robe and wear my jacket outside and went to Ruef to shower and came back,” said Marquis resident Nina Qiu ’28, who stayed in a friend’s room overnight because of the lack of water.